Zerro97/khuibeom.com/content/blog/javascript-fundamentals-lexical-scope.md

 // Error!
 ```

 Trying to access gender results in an error because gender is block-scoped to `if` whereas myName is not.
 What about myName being function-scoped?
-I'll get to this later in the article.
+I'll get to this later in the series.

 `const` share similar behavior to `let` except that it has additional limitation: it must be given a value at the moment it's declared, and cannot be re-assigned a different value later.